US Immigration Guidelines

 - You are only allowed to take classes off-campus with appropriate Registrar, academic advisor, and DSO approval.

 - Exceptions to the full-time student requirement may be granted under very limited circumstances.
-However, they must be approved by a PDSO/DSO in the International Student Services office.
+However, they must be approved by a PDSO/DSO in the Registrar's office.

 Very Important Information!